Backend Customization

 }Authorization Service

 Your AuthorizationService class inherits from AuthorizationServiceGenerated.
-Override virtual methods to customize permission checks.
+Mark it with [SpiderlyService] and override virtual methods to customize permission checks.

 Example: Custom Authorization Logic